angular-starter-kit/starter-kit/docs/coding-guides/javascript.md

 ## Naming convention

 - Use `camelCase` everywhere (properties and methods), except for:
-  * Class names and constructors which should starts in uppercase.
+  * Class names and constructors which should use `PascalCase`
   * Constants should be all in UPPERCASE, like `var MY_CONSTANT = 0;`
 - File names should always be in `kebab-case`